JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

 ### <a name="apache_default_config"></a> Set the default ‘apache’ config.

-Now, while `apache` already has a decent `default` config in place, I find it to be excessive & confusing for my purposes.
+Now, while `apache` already has a decent `default` config in place, I find it to be excessive and confusing for my purposes.
 First, open up the `apache` `default` config file like this:

     sudo nano /etc/apache2/sites-available/default